decode-detroit/minerva/README.md

 Currently, rust-zmq requires ZeroMQ 4.1.
 If your OS of choice does not provide packages of a new-enough libzmq, you will have to install it from source.
 See https://github.com/zeromq/libzmq/releases.

+The most up-to-date instructions for installing Redis can be found here: https://redis.io/.
+You'll also need to copy the [redis server configuration](examples/redis.conf) into the Redis configuration folder.

 Enable audio support by compiling with the "audio" feature.

 ```